docker/docs/engine/security/trust/trust_sandbox.md

 ### Prerequisites

-These instructions assume you are running in Linux or Mac OS X. You can run this sandbox on a local machine or on a virtual machine.
+These instructions assume you are running in Linux or macOS.
+You can run this sandbox on a local machine or on a virtual machine.
 You will need to have privileges to run docker commands on your local machine or in the VM.